 By the way, the Madhavaraya Temple has a striking resemblance to Vijay Vitthala Temple located at Hampi.
 If you ever go backpacking in Hampi, check out the resemblance.
 It’s uncanny.

 Where to Stay as a Backpacker in Gandikota?

 Ideally, as a backpacker, you should stay in tents and enjoy camping.
 It’s super affordable and includes meals as well.
 However, if this is your first time then you do have the option of staying at the APTDC Complex which is situated at a distance of 2Kms from the central point.

 Tents will cost you 500 INR (and even these prices can be negotiated) whereas the APTDC Complex will cost you a whooping 2000 INR.
 So make your pick well.
 By the way, you can carry your own tents as well and enjoy a real camping experience.

 Backpacking to Gandikota & Being a Foodie

 This spicy and tangy Pappu is definitely going to leave you licking your fingers and asking for more.
-I had three servings of pappu and wanted to go for more.
-Second dish which I can’t stop drooling over is Podi.
-This is a masala made by grounding lentils, groundnuts etc and eaten with rice and ghee.
+I had three servings of Poppu and wanted to go for more.
+The second dish which I can’t stop drooling over is Podi.
+This is a masala made by grounding lentils, groundnuts etc. and eaten with rice and ghee.
 Andhra Podi has been on top of my list ever since I have tasted it.

-Don’t forget essentials like a good spf sunscreen, umbrella, raincoats, sunglasses, and caps to avoid sun.
-Also carry water bottles and keep sipping at regular intervals to avoid cramps, dehydration and sun stroke.
+Don’t forget essentials like a good SPF sunscreen, umbrella, raincoats, sunglasses, and caps to avoid the sun.
+Also, carry water bottles and keep sipping at regular intervals to avoid cramps, dehydration and sunstroke.

 Put a backpacking trip to Gandikota on your bucket list.
-Trust me, you’re fall in love with this place.
+Trust me, you’re falling in love with this place.